cyberyoung/awesome-stars/README.md

 - [miniblink49](https://github.com/weolar/miniblink49) - a lighter, faster browser kernel of blink to integrate HTML UI in your app. 一个小巧、轻量的浏览器内核，用来取代wke和libcef
 - [woboq_codebrowser](https://github.com/woboq/woboq_codebrowser) - Woboq CodeBrowser
 - [phxsql](https://github.com/Tencent/phxsql) - A high availability MySQL cluster that guarantees data consistency between a master and slaves.
-- [v8](https://github.com/v8/v8) - The official mirror of the V8 Git repository
 - [xoc](https://github.com/stevenknown/xoc) - XOC is a compiler infrastructure that provides multi-level operations, flexibility, and the capability of representing almost all popular languages.
 There are two level IR representations used throughout all phases of the compilation.
 - [wangle](https://github.com/facebook/wangle) - Wangle is a framework providing a set of common client/server abstractions for building services in a consistent, modular, and composable way.
 - [rtbkit](https://github.com/rtbkit/rtbkit) - RTBkit is an open-source software package that allows you to create and deploy a Real Time Bidder for display advertising.